FabriconDev/FabriconArchitecture/README.md

 - Fabricon 5: Realtime Reporting with EventHouse
 - [Fabricon N: Code Organization Using Notebooks](./FabriconN/README.md)

-> Any Fabricon pattern ending in an alphabet instead a number indicates that it is an extension that can be applied to any numbered Fabricon pattern.
+> Any Fabricon pattern ending in an alphabet instead a number indicates that it is an extension that can be applied to most numbered Fabricon patterns.

 ## Authors